 The CDC has this advice for parents and caregivers:

 - Put the poison control number, (800) 222-1222, on or near every home phone.
 This phone number is staffed around the clock.

 - Don't tell kids that medicine is candy.

 - Avoid taking adult medication in front of young children.

 - Keep all drugs out of young kids' reach.

 - Never leave kids alone with drugs or household chemical products.

-to say on his blog on WebMD, and share your own comments.)
+(Do you agree with the FDA regarding children's cold medications?
+See what pediatrician Steven Parker, MD, had to say on his blog on WebMD, and share your own comments.)

 Pediatric ER Visits